 Side-hinged garage doors serve many purposes and the most important part is their dual usage for cars and storage.
 It helps to access the garage without opening the entire garage door.
 A side-hinged door offers an alternative to the more common types, providing opportunities that other doors just can’t.
 Their simple operation, easy to maintain over time and timeless designs ensure a long life of worry-free service.
-Our professional garage company is excited about giving our customers options in design, material, and finish so they know we have the perfect option for them!
+Our Denver garage door repair company is excited about giving our customers options in design, material, and finish so they know we have the perfect option for them!

 3 Types of Side-Hinged Garage Doors

 Side-hinged doors can be classified into three types: sliders, swing up (overhead), or swing down (underhead).

 The sliders, as the name implies, slide on a track when opened and closed.
 The advantage of this system is that there is no need for overhead space since the door is not hinged at one end like a swing-up type.
 They are widely used in residential and commercial buildings.